As social workers, we so often concern ourselves with the “next step” — for our clients, for our organizations, for our communities.

 But what about for ourselves?
 How can we continue to meet our calling in the face of new challenges?
 How can we continue to develop our voices as social workers?

-In our Master of Social Work program, students seek to answer these very questions.
-Through intensive, specialized coursework, research and field experience, our students can truly find their focus as advanced practitioners and position themselves to make immediate impacts in the lives and communities they touch.
+In our Master of Social Work Program, students seek to answer these very questions.
+Through intensive, specialized coursework, research and field experience, our students can truly find their focus as advanced practitioners and policy leaders, and position themselves to make immediate impacts in the lives and communities they touch.

 What we offer